mailslurp/mailslurp-client/docs/interfaces/email.md

 # Interface: Email

-Email model (also referred to as EmailDto).
-Represents an email that was received by an inbox.
-If you want the original SMTP message see the `getRawEmail` endpoint.
+Email entity (also known as EmailDto).
+When an SMTP email message is received by MailSlurp it is parsed.
+The body and attachments are written to disk and the fields such as to, from, subject etc are stored in a database.
+The `body` contains the email content.
+If you want the original SMTP message see the `getRawEmail` endpoints.
+The attachments can be fetched using the AttachmentController

 **`export`**